micado-scale/docs/user_documentation/rst/tutorials.rst

 Tutorials
 *********

-You can find test application(s) under the subdirectories of the ‘testing’ directory.
-The current **stressng** test can be configured for use with CloudSigma, AWS EC2, OpenStack Nova and deployments via CloudBroker.
-The current **cqueue** test is configured for CloudSigma.
+You can find some demo applications under the subdirectories of the ‘testing’ directory in the downloaded (and unzipped) installation package of MiCADO.

 stressng
 ========